Wednesday, December 25, 2024

 This is the secret of Ladaniva’s music, which can also be summed up in an improbable meeting, one evening, when two stars decided to link their musical trajectory: Jaklin and Louis.
 Their story is as intense as their music and in April, they will be bringing their mesmerizing live show back to the U.S. for a trio of headline dates in Los Angeles, Toronto and Montreal (dates below).

-While living in a hostel for single women, she decides one night to break curfew to go to a jam session… That night, they won’t talk, even if her performance wowed Louis Thomas.
+While living in a hostel for single women, <a href="she decides one night to break curfew to go to a jam session… That night, they won't talk, even if her performance wowed Louis Thomas.
 He started playing the trumpet at the age of seven.
 His mother is a pianist, and he attended the music school in Quesnoy-sur-Deûle before becoming an illustrator.
 However, this multi-instrumentalist is addicted to jamming, so much so that he decides to devote himself fully to it.

 Active in several bands, he travels, bringing back sound memories from Mali, Colombia or Reunion Island – which he will later introduce to Jaklin.
 It was in the corridors of the Lille Jazz Conservatory that these two met again and became closer.